nantr0nic/cpp-learning/bookwork/ppp3/deep_dive.md

 int main()
 {
     X* dynamic = new X(5);
-    delete dynamic; // <-- destructor is called for xPtr here
+    delete dynamic; // <-- destructor is called for dynamic here

     for (int i = 0; i < 3; ++i)
     {